How to Organise Your Inbox

 End each week with a mini tidy: delete what’s done, archive what’s sorted, label what’s important.
 You might not hit Inbox Zero, but you’ll have Inbox Calm, and that’s what counts.

-2 hours of focused inbox magic
+2 hours of focused inbox clear up

 Filing, flagging, and folder setup